pardeema/trivia-music/README.md

 ### Track Management

 - **Numbered List**: Tracks are automatically numbered (1, 2, 3...) as you add them
+- **Individual Duration Control**: Each track has its own duration spinbox (12-20 seconds)
+- **Remove Individual Tracks**: Click the "×" button next to any track to remove it
 - **Clear All**: Use "Clear All" to remove all tracks and start over
 - **Processing Order**: Tracks are processed in the order they appear in the list